axiomzen/zest/README.md

-init-project | Creates the prerequisite files for the current directory to be a zestable project integrate | Run integration tests on a project run | Start the environment with docker-compose stop | clean up the docker-compose environment all | build, test, bundle all folders in the pwd that are services, then integrate
+init-project | Creates the prerequisite files for the current directory to be a zestable project integrate | Run integration tests on a project run | Start the environment with docker-compose dev | Runs the project with `gin` for every container; allows for hot reloading stop | clean up the docker-compose environment all | build, test, bundle all folders in the pwd that are services, then integrate